sharpstorm/pekoland/README.md

 ![Feature Map](./wiki-assets/feature-map.png)

 # System Design
 The main design consideration is to reduce the traffic on the server as much as possible.
 This means that content that are network-intensive in nature (Game Updates, Voice Data) are offloaded to the clients, using Peer-To-Peer networking to achieve inter-client communication.
-This is to be implemented using the WebRTC protocol.
+This is to be implemented using the WebRTC protocol, using the [PeerJS](https://peerjs.com/) library.

 However, in view of the fact that updates still need to be sent to the server for storage in the database, the system will employ a Master-Slave architecture for the clients, with 1 distinct Master-client communicating with the server, and all other Slave-clients communicating solely with that single Master-client.